• Sabrina Paulos LM, CPM

 Shavon Johnson

-The magic that is midwifery waas introduced to me while living in England in 2008, during a close friends’ pregnancy.
+The magic that is midwifery was introduced to me while living in England in 2008, during a close friend’s pregnancy.
 I remember being surprised by the tailoring of her care to her personal situation, the appointments being in the comfort of her home, and the after-care that she received.
 It was very different from my own experience of birth and I saw the impact that this specific support had on that young mother.

-I was immediately intrigued by the profession but as life has it, wouldn’t be able to begin my Midwifery journey until July 2023.
+I was immediately intrigued by the profession, but as life has it, wouldn’t be able to begin my midwifery journey until July 2023.
 I consider it an honor to be in the position of student as I navigate the world of birth and all that it encompasses.

-Currently, I attend the National College of Midwifery, studying as a Direct-Entry Midwife and apprentice with Vida Midwifery, developing a deep understanding of the role of a Midwife in our community.
+Currently, I attend the National College of Midwifery, studying as a Direct-Entry Midwife and apprentice with Vida Midwifery, developing a deep understanding of the role of a midwife in our community.